mcogswell/mcogswell.github.com/why_cat/index.md

 9 layers (0 through 8) and each layer has hundreds of neurons.
 This scale (many layers, many neurons) is important for understanding images well.

-The important bit for this article is the connections between units.
+The important idea for this article is the connections between units.
-Each unit is connected to all the units in the previous layer because it's searching for patterns in those units.
+Each unit is connected to all the units in the previous layer so it can search for patterns in those units and become highly active when it sees the patterns it's looking for.
-Since there are layers of these, deeper (toward the output) units are looking at patterns of patterns of patterns.... so each unit depends on the ones that came before it in a hierarchical fashion.
+Since there are multiple layers, deeper (toward the output) units are looking at patterns of patterns of patterns.... so each unit depends on the ones that came before it in a hierarchical fashion.
 The __hierarchies of neurons__ allow efficient